meshplay/meshplay/docs/pages/project/contributing/contributing-ui-sistent.md

 ```

 - **Wrap the Sistent component with `UsesSistent` wrapper**.<br/>
-This `UsesSistent` wrapper ensures that the correct theme is applied to the Sistent component based on the current theme of the Meshery UI.
+This `UsesSistent` wrapper ensures that the correct theme is applied to the Sistent component based on the current theme of the Meshplay UI.
 Here how you can do it:

 ```javascript